 The brutal weather that has assaulted our region has left many homes with damage from debris, particularly fallen trees.
-It’s a shock to see it happen to your home and can be a little overwhelming, but after the storm clears and the clean up needs to begin, many homeowners are unsure as to whether insurance will cover the cost of the repairs and cleanup.
+It’s a shock to see it happen to your home, and it can be a little overwhelming, but after the storm clears and the cleanup needs to begin, many homeowners are unsure as to whether insurance will cover the cost of the repairs and cleanup.
 Should you expect your policy to pick up the costs?

 What Should I Expect From My Insurance?